teodosin/kartawasm/LOG.md

  Following the tutorial, I got it to run.
 There's now a wasm canvas showing a bevy-rendered circle, and on top of it is the sveltekit ui which is just a header and a button.

  Next I'll want to transmit the button press into the wasm container.

+ ---

+ Day two.
+It occurred to me that piping into the Bevy ECS from outside may not be straightforward.
+Events have to somehow be created manually and inserted into the ECS, and vice versa events sent out by the ECS have to be converted into something typescript can understand.